Customer Support Copilot

 * Response Templates: text response templates to insert into the conversation

-* Chat Prompts: prompts to start a conversation in the [ai-chat-copilot](https://docs.pixiebrix.com/developing-mods/developer-concepts/types-of-mods/ai-chat-copilot "mention")
+* Chat Prompts: prompts to start a conversation in the [AI Chat Copilot](/developing-mods/developer-concepts/types-of-mods/ai-chat-copilot.md)

 ### Extending the Customer Support Copilot